Connor-McCartney/Connor-McCartney.github.io/_pages/misc/pwn.md

 The size of ints in c is 2^32.
 The size of a char is 2^8.
 So each integer is comprised of 4 ints.

+In c they are also converted in little endian: